abcgz133/ChiSquare_Binning/README.md

 ================================================================================
 ```

-# Section 5 probability scaling
+# Section 5 Probability scaling

-This step converts the default probability of each sample into the corresponding score.
+This step converts the delinquency probability of each sample into the corresponding score.
 Equation
 Score of person = base score + PDO * (- y)/ln (2)
 Where:
-p- Probability of customer default
+p- Probability of customer delinquency
 y=- log (p/(1-p))

 PDO: Point to Double odds.
 It means when the good to bad ratio increases by 1 time, the score increases by one PDO unit